montrealrobotics/harmonic-filter/README.md

 python3 se2_filter.py
 ```

-All the results of the experiment are logger in the `results` folder which is created automatically when an experiment is run.
+All the results of the experiment are logged in the `results` folder which is created automatically when an experiment is run.
 Useful information such as metrics and images are stored automatically there.
 Below is the expected folder structure.

 ```bash
 ├── 2024-05-03T09:58:46.508015